 - Off road parking

 - Garden / Patio

 - Highchair available

 - Broadband / WiFi

 All ground floor.
-Two bedrooms: 1 x king-size double (zip/link, can be twin on request), 1 x twin.
+Two bedrooms: 1 x king-size double, 1 x twin.
 Shower room with shower, basin and WC.
 Kitchen.
 Sitting room with dining area and electric fire.

 About the location

 Much Wenlock 9 miles; Shrewsbury 9 miles; Church Stretton 10 miles.

 The pretty, rural village of Pitchford is set in rolling farmland almost equidistant between Much Wenlock, Church Stretton and Shrewsbury.
 This Shropshire village is famous for Pichford Hall, one of the most notable Elizabethan Houses in Britain, which also boasts the world’s oldest tree house, which was built in the 18th century.
 There are lovely walks along the local paths and bridleways, and many Shropshire attractions are within easy driving distance, including the World Heritage Site at Ironbridge, Attingham Park, the market towns of Much Wenlock and Church Stretton, and of course, Shrewsbury itself, with its Castle, museums and abbey.
 Pitchford is a delightful village.